 Several antecedents influenced this shift to a reproductive health paradigm.
-First, classic demographic transition theory has failed to explain why population growth continues, often in the face of other indicators of economic development and despite falling fertility rates in many countries (Greenhalgh 1995; Handwerker 1986).
-Second, work by feminist groups has shown how population and development interventions that focus on demographic goals as a means to economic and social development often disregard or negatively affect the health of women (Dixon-Mueller 1993a).
-In particular, feminists in developing countries have pointed to major imbalances in reproductive health outcomes in First and Third World countries, suggesting the need to address population control within the context of holistic, comprehensive reproductive health care services (Corrêa and Reichmann 1994).
-Finally, the global HIV/AIDS pandemic has caused a fundamental rethinking of reproductive health programs, shifting attention from population control to sexual behaviors and practices that affect the transmission of sexually transmitted infections (STIs) among and between men and women (Dixon-Mueller 1993b; Parker, Barbosa, and Aggleton 2000; Vance 1991).
+First, classic demographic transition theory has failed to explain why population growth continues, often in the face of other indicators of economic development and despite falling fertility rates in many countries (Greenhalgh, 1995; Handwerker, 1986).
+Second, work by feminist groups has shown how population and development interventions that focus on demographic goals as a means to economic and social development often disregard or negatively impact the health of women (Dixon-Mueller, 1993a).
+In particular, feminists in developing countries have pointed to major imbalances in reproductive health outcomes in First and Third World countries, suggesting the need to address population control within the context of holistic, comprehensive reproductive health care services (Corrêa & Reichmann, 1994).
+Finally, the global HIV/AIDS pandemic has caused a fundamental rethinking of reproductive health programs, shifting attention from population control to sexual behaviors and practices that affect the transmission of sexually transmitted infections (STIs) among and between men and women (Dixon-Mueller.
+1993b; Parker, Barbosa, & Aggleton, 2000; Vance, 1991).

-This shift to a reproductive health model has had important consequences for the ways men are conceived as participants in reproductive and sexual health.
+This shift to a reproductive health model has had important consequences for the ways in which men are conceived of as participants in reproductive and sexual health.
 On the one hand, men are seen as important influences on the reproductive health of others.
 These influences are numerous and may involve direct effects, such as sexual violence or STIs, as well as more indirect effects, such as the mediation of resources available during pregnancy and childbirth.
-Because most human societies privilege men in both the private and public domains, men also structurally affect the reproductive health of others in ways women do not, namely through the positions of authority they occupy, the resources they control, and the sexual and reproductive norms they support or subvert.
-On the other hand, men traditionally have not been included in interventions targeting maternal-child health, contraceptive use, or other reproductive health problems (Collumbien and Hawkes 2000; Ndong, Becker, Haws, and Wegner 1999).
+Because most human societies privilege men in both the private and public domains, men also structurally affect the reproductive health of others in ways that women do not, namely through the positions of authority that they occupy, the resources that they control, and the sexual and reproductive norms that they support or subvert.

+Nonetheless, men have traditionally not been included in interventions targeting maternal-child health, contraceptive use, or other reproductive health problems (Collumbien & Hawkes, 2000; Ndong, Becker, Haws, & Wegner, 1999).
 Men's lack of inclusion in these programs has been a result of a combination of factors.
-First, limited resources traditionally have focused on women, who obviously play a more direct role in pregnancy and childbirth and are often excluded by men from access to existing resources.
+For one, limited resources have traditionally been focused on women, who obviously play a more direct role in pregnancy and childbirth and who are often excluded by men from access to existing resources.
 In particular, women's access to birth control and prenatal and delivery care are often seen as key avenues for the empowerment of women.
-Second, assumptions about men's lack of involvement and interest in reproductive health have militated against men's inclusion in reproductive health programs.
-Finally, ideological issues have influenced research agenda.
-For example, lack of research and development on male contraceptives stems in part from assumptions about men's lack of desire for contraceptives and about the nature and importance of male versus female sexuality, including sexual satisfaction.
+Second, assumptions about men's lack of involvement and interest in reproductive health have also militated against men's inclusion in reproductive health programs.
+Finally, ideological issues have also influenced research agendas; for example, lack of research and development on male contraceptives stems in part from assumptions about men's lack of desire for contraceptives and about the nature and importance of male versus female sexuality, including sexual satisfaction.

-Importantly, the reproductive health model that was promoted post-Cairo emphasizes the reproductive health needs of all individuals, including men.
-Framing reproductive health in the language of human rights (Cliquet and Thienpont 1995), reproductive health programs emerging from the Cairo and Beijing platforms address male reproductive health as a fundamental human right.
-More specifically, several areas have been identified as important to consider in comprehensive approaches to men's reproductive health needs, including male contraceptive technology, reproductive-tract infections and STIs, male infertility and sexual dysfunction, male adolescent reproductive health, male reproductive aging, and occupational and environmental effects on male reproductive health (Mundigo 1998; Wang 2000).
+Importantly, the reproductive health model promoted post-Cairo emphasizes the reproductive health needs of all individuals, including men.
+Framing reproductive health in the language of human rights (Cliquet & Thienpont, 1995), reproductive health programs that have emerged from the Cairo and Beijing platforms now address male reproductive health as a fundamental human right.
+More specifically, several areas have been identified as important to consider in comprehensive approaches to men's reproductive health needs; these include male contraceptive technology; reproductive tract infections and sexually transmitted diseases; male infertility and sexual dysfunction; male adolescent reproductive health; male reproductive aging; and occupational and environmental effects on male reproductive health (Mundigo, 1998; Wang, 2000).